COP-GEN: Latent Diffusion Transformer for Copernicus Earth Observation Data: Conclusion

 Experimental results demonstrate strong peak generative fidelity across optical, radar, and elevation modalities, while qualitative analyses show that COP-GEN produces diverse, physically plausible realisations that respect topography, land cover, and spectral signatures.
 The model systematically narrows its output distributions as conditioning information increases, indicating that it learns to modulate conditional variability in a physically meaningful way rather than collapsing toward conditional means.

-Beyond the proposed model, this work points highlights a broader evaluation consideration: single-reference, pointwise metrics are poorly suited to stochastic generative modeling.
+Beyond the proposed model, this work highlights a broader evaluation consideration: single-reference, pointwise metrics are poorly suited to stochastic generative modeling.
 Such metrics favor deterministic solutions and fail to capture a model’s ability to represent the variability inherent in underdetermined Earth Observation tasks.
-Peak-capability and distribution-level analyses provide a more informative assessment of generative performance and should be considered in future EO benchmarks.
+Our stochastic benchmark (Section~\ref{sec:stochastic}) makes this concrete: a deterministic-style generator can win per-sample precision (0.483 spectral) and per-band Wasserstein while achieving near-zero recall (0.028) and only 18\% spectral range coverage — a collapse that pointwise metrics hide entirely but that COP-GEN's stochastic design avoids (0.900 recall, 63\% coverage).
+Peak-capability and distribution-level analyses, consistent across independent spectral, ResNet-50, and LPIPS representations, provide a more informative assessment of generative performance and are therefore essential in future EO benchmarks.

 Future work will focus on extending COP-GEN to explicitly model temporal sequences, enabling generative simulation of Earth system dynamics rather than static snapshots.
 Additional directions include scaling to higher spatial resolutions and additional sensors, developing distribution-aware evaluation metrics tailored to Earth observation, and exploring hybrid systems that combine deterministic predictors with stochastic generative components for distribution-aware inference.